 The Iframe code solution is simple to use and recommended for almost every use.
 You can make the opt-out iframe look great on your website by customising the Opt-out iframe colors and fonts (text color, background color, font size, and font family).

 Here below is the example iframe for this website.
 You can opt out from being tracked on demo.matomo.org:

 Step 4) Respect DoNotTrack preference

-- As the Matomo (Piwik) administrator, you may decide that giving access to real time & visitor log features are not necessary for your Matomo users.
-In this case, you can disable the Live plugin in Administration > Plugins.
+- As the Matomo administrator, you may decide that giving access to real time & visits log features are not necessary for your team members who use Matomo.
+In this case, you can disable the visits log, real time and visitor profile.

-For reference the list of metadata and data points and collected by Matomo (Piwik) is documented here.
+- For reference the list of metadata and data points and collected by Matomo is documented here.